540co/graphviz-node/README.md

 A simple node wrapper for [Graphviz](http://www.graphviz.org/).

 > **NOTE:** This is a stripped down node implementation of [Graphviz](http://www.graphviz.org/).
-It does not support support undirected graph objects.
+It was mainly written to support HTML-like nodes.
 For more bugs/issues or additional features please submit an issue.

 ## Documentation